ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Test Steps:

-1. Initiate the BPI export operation from the exporting BPI system.
+1. Initiate the BPI export operation from the exporting BPI system and review the exported data.

 Expected Result:
 1. The State Object is included in the exported data.
-The Zero-Knowledge Proof(s) of Correctness are part of the exported data.
-All public input data for validating the Zero-Knowledge Proofs is provided.
-Private input data for the Zero-Knowledge Proofs is included securely.
-The Verification Keys for the Zero-Knowledge Proofs are accessible.
-The prover system specifications for Zero-Knowledge Proofs are provided.
-The validation URI for third-party verification is included.
-The lock commitment of the current state object is part of the export.
-Public input data for the lock commitment is included.
-Private input data for the lock commitment is included securely.
-The Verification Keys for the lock commitment are accessible.
-The prover system specifications for the lock commitment are provided.
-The validation URI for third-party verification of the lock commitment is included.
+2. The Zero-Knowledge Proof(s) of Correctness are part of the exported data.
+3. All public input data for validating the Zero-Knowledge Proofs is provided.
+4. Private input data for the Zero-Knowledge Proofs is included securely.
+5. The Verification Keys for the Zero-Knowledge Proofs are accessible.
+6. The prover system specifications for Zero-Knowledge Proofs are provided.
+7. The validation URI for third-party verification is included.
+8. The lock commitment of the current state object is part of the export.
+9. Public input data for the lock commitment is included.
+10. Private input data for the lock commitment is included securely.
+11. The Verification Keys for the lock commitment are accessible.
+12. The prover system specifications for the lock commitment are provided.
+13. The validation URI for third-party verification of the lock commitment is included.

 #### **[R138]**
 In the context of BPI interoperability, the BPI import operation MUST provide at least the following elements by the invoking BPI Subject to the target BPI: